mtraina/seven-languages-seven-weeks/week-7-haskell/day3/day3.md

 ```

 ### Maybe monad
 The maybe monad is used to manage the failure of a function.
-An example of this problem is string search, where we return the index of a string: if the string is present, we return its index otherwise the type *Nothing*.
+An example of this problem is string search, where we return the index of a string: if the string is present, we return its index otherwise the type **Nothing**.
 The maybe monad is using the type **Just** to wrap a value or Nothing.
+Return is wrapping the result in **Just**.
+Binding is returning Nothing if there is no value of a function that returns the value if it is present.

 ```haskell
 -- maybe moand definition